 Introduces students to fundamental concepts and techniques in the design, implementation and evaluation of user interfaces for computers, smart phones and other devices.
 Students cannot receive credit for both CIS 416 and CSCI 416.

-Prerequisite: CIS 252 or CIS 352, CSCI 212, or CSCI 315.
+Prerequisite: CIS 252 or CIS 352, CSCI 212 or CSCI 212W,, or CSCI 315.

 Offered: As needed.